Sebbytea/distru-n8n/README.md

 ## 📚 Usage Examples

-### Creating a Sales Order
+### Paginated GET Requests

+All GET operations (Company, Product, Sales Order) support filtering and pagination via the **Additional Fields** collection:

+- **ID**: If set, fetches a single record by ID.
+If not found, falls back to filtering by ID in the collection endpoint.
+- **Page Number**: The page number to fetch (default: 1).
+- **Page Size**: The number of records per page (defaults: 5000 for Company/Product, 500 for Sales Order; these are also the max values).
+- **Other Filters**: Use any other available fields to filter results (e.g., Inserted Datetime, Updated Datetime, Status, etc.).

+#### Example: Get All Products, 5000 Per Page

-1. Add the **DistruOrder** node to your workflow
+1. Add the **Distru** node to your workflow
-2. Select the "Create" operation
+2. Select the "Product: Get" operation
-3. Configure required fields:
+3. In **Additional Fields**, set:
+   - Page Number: `1`
+   - Page Size: `5000`
+   - (Optional) Add filters like Inserted Datetime, Updated Datetime, etc.
+4. Run the node to retrieve up to 5000 products on the first page

-   - Company ID
+#### Example: Get a Company by ID
-   - Billing Location ID
-   - Shipping Location ID
-   - Order Items
-4. Optional: Set additional fields like due date, delivery date, and notes

-### Managing Products

-1. Use the **DistruProduct** node
+1. Add the **Distru** node
-2. Choose from available operations:
-   - Create new products
-   - Update existing products
-   - Search product catalog
-   - Manage inventory levels

-### Company Operations
+2. Select the "Company: Get" operation
+3. In **Additional Fields**, set:
+   - ID: `<company_id>`
+4. Run the node to retrieve the company by ID

+#### Example: Get Orders with Status Filter and Pagination

-1. Implement the **DistruCompany** node
+1. Add the **Distru** node
-2. Available operations include:
-   - Fetch company details
+2. Select the "Sales Order: Get" operation
+3. In **Additional Fields**, set:
-   - Search companies
+   - Status: `PENDING`
-   - Manage company relationships
+   - Page Number: `1`
+   - Page Size: `500`
+4. Run the node to retrieve the first 500 pending orders

 ## 🤝 Contributing